CS2401-Fall2021/Project-Part-3/README.md

     4) Lastly, let's check the keys we've found and see if they unlock any of our lockedRooms using the UnlockRoomsWithKeys method

-## Part 4: Implement Room generateWinnableRandomGame(int numkeys, int maxDepth)
+## Part 4: Implement Room generateWinnableRandomGame(int numKeys, int maxDepth)
 In this method, randomly generate TreeGames and test them with your isGameWinnable method until you find a game that can be won

 ## Part 5: Main.java